ledm/NetCDF_manip/README.md

 * Renaming varaibles
 * Creating 1D profiles from 3D data.

+## pruneNC.py
+This tool is one of the simpler ones.
+It makes a copy of a netcdf file, but with a reduced number of variables.
+Mostly to reduce the total size of the file.

 ## changeNC.py
-This tool creates a new netcdf file, but simple changes can be made.
-Ie rename a variable, change the units, add attributes, multiply by 1000, etc.
+This tool creates a new netcdf file, based on an input file.
+It allows multiple simple changes can be made.
+Ie rename a variable, change the units, add attributes, add a new dimension, or extract a specific region, extract multiply by 1000, etc.
+It can do several of these things at once.
+The instructions on how to use changeNC are provided in the file's comments.

 ## mergeNC.py
 This tool  takes a list of netcdf files and merges them into one, provided they use the same grid, and contain the same variables.

-## pruneNC.py
-This tool  Copies variables from a netcdf file.
-Mostly to reduce the total size of the file.

 ## depthProfileNC.py
-This tool  Creates a 1D profile netcdf at a specified location.
-Does not yet work for lat long coords, only grid index.
+This tool creates a 1D profile netcdf at a specified location.

 ## depthManipNC.py
 This tool is a bit built for a single project and and does some unusual things with depth integration.
 Unfortunately, this tool is the least stable, but it is the one I used to make surface/depth integration data.
 It is built for purpose, and may not be suitable for other uses.

 # Installation